MicrosoftDocs/OfficeDocs-Support/Office/OfficeExperts/excel/excel-online-external-users-cannot-refresh-data-connections.md

 ## Workaround

-To work around this issue, the users can open the file from the Excel client application, and then refresh the data source from there.
+To work around this issue, users should close the spreadsheet, then re-open it, and then the refresh option will work.